surifirstpin/Acubi_documentation/Version.5/Visualization Types.md

  - **Highlight on Hover**  on selecting the check box it will highlight each section by placing a cursor on it.

  - **Dynamic Height** on selecting the check box it will display the height as per the values in funnel chart.
-For example higher value is referred with more height and lower value is referred with low height.
+For instance higher value is referred with more height and lower value is referred with low height.

  - **Dynamic Slope** on selecting the checkbox it will display the potential covered based on the value.For example higher value is referred with bigger slope and lower value is referred with smaller slope.